‘Twas in the merry month of May

 Without you I’d have probably died long ago.

 If it wasn’t for you I would never have survived

-Or even come into this world while, still alive.
+Or even come into this world … still alive.

-Thank you, mother, for visiting me this motherly way
+Thank you, mother, for visiting me this memorable way

-It’s quite appropriate to have happened on Mother’s Day.
+It’s appropriate for you to appear here on Mother’s Day.

-I am happy to have found that you’re still around
+I am glad to have found that you’re really still around

-And to know that together we’ll forever be bound.
+And now know that forever, together we’re bound.